 Because the listed property's business use drops below 50%, the straight-line method must be used and all prior years' excess depreciation must be recaptured.
 The asset's recovery period is 5 years and the half-year convention applies.
-The calculation for the current year's depreciation before adjusting for the prior year is $2,400 \times .2 \times 40\% = 192$.
-But he must recapture prior depreciation of \$144 (\$2,400 \times .2 \times 60% = \$288 taken less \$144 (straight-line, $\frac{1}{2}$ year)) that would have been taken.
-Therefore, the current year depreciation expense is \$192 - \$144 = \$48.
+The calculation for the current year's depreciation before adjusting for the prior year is $2.400 \times .2 \times 40\% = 192$ .
+But he must recapture prior depreciation of $144 (2.400 \times .2 \times 60\% = 288 \text{ taken less } 44 \text{ (straight-line, } 2 \text{ year)})$ that would have been taken.
+Therefore, the current year depreciation expense is 192 - 144 = 48.

-AACSB: Analytical Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Blooms: Apply
+AACSB: Analytic AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Blooms: Apply

-Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the deduction allowable under these rules.
+Learning Objective: 02-03 Explain the additional special cost recovery rules (179; bonus; listed property) and calculate the deduction allowable under these rules.

+67. Which of the following assets is eligible for bonus depreciation?
 A. Used office machinery B. Qualified leasehold improvements C. A new delivery truck D. Used office furniture E. All of these Only new personal property is eligible for bonus depreciation.
 Real property and used property are not eligible.
-AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the deduction allowable under these rules.
-Level of Difficulty: 1 Easy Topic: Special cost recovery rules Potomac LLC purchased an automobile for \$30,000 on August 5, 2015.
-What is Potomac's 68. depreciation expense for 2015 (ignore any possible bonus depreciation)?
-A. \$3,160 B. \$4,287 C. \$6,000 D. \$30,000 E. None of these A luxury auto's maximum depreciation in the first year is \$3,160 for 2015.
-AACSB: Analytical Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation deduction allowable under these rules.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (179; bonus; listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 1 Easy Topic: Special cost recovery rules Potomac LLC purchased an automobile for \$30,000 on August 5, 2014.
+What is Potomac's 68. depreciation expense for 2014 (ignore any possible bonus depreciation)?
+A. \$3,160 B. \$4,287 C. \$6,000 D. \$30,000 E. None of these A luxury auto's maximum depreciation in the first year is \$3,160 for 2014.